My son helping me to remove the ICEOn the road

 the battery weight.

-Conversion TimeStarted in October 2007, it is now
+Conversion TimeStarted in October 2007 and it was initially

 Conversion CostLots but less than it could have been.